Jan-Swiderski/CheXConvClassifier/Project_Progress.md

 ## 3. custom_CheXpert_Dataset.py Module

 I have created the "custom_CheXpert_Dataset.py" module, defining the CheXpert class.
-This class inherits from the PyTorch Dataset class and returns a tuple with a CheXpert image and its ground truth label (One-got encoding).
+This class inherits from the PyTorch Dataset class and returns a tuple with a CheXpert image and its ground truth label (integer encoding).
 Custom transforms can be applied to the image, and both resizing (to 320 x 320 pixels) and converting the image to grayscale are supported.

 ## 4. Classifier Module (classifier.py)